 10. Best For Moral Lesson: From Riches To Rags

 Author: Jaclyn Howel

 The story is about a girl who goes from riches to rags.
 Meet Serendipity a.k.a.
 Serene, who was born with a silver spoon in her mouth, but looks down upon others who do not meet her standards.
 She is known for being a bully and attracts the wrath of others for getting away with it, thanks to her father’s high-profile connections.
 Will she ever become humble?
-The book shows how her life turns upside down and how she learns the purpose of her life.
+The inspiring story shows how her life turns upside down and how she learns the purpose of her life.

 Riches to Rags has a lesson for every kid, one that teaches them not to be haughty or a bully and that all actions have consequences.

 A seven-year-old boy loves listening to his grandma’s stories, especially the ones about the witches – the real ones.
 As explained by his grandma, the witches are terrible creatures that loathe children more than anything.
 She convinces him that they will do anything to eradicate kids.
 The boy is fascinated by the story, but little does he expect to come face-to-face with a real witch.

 The rest of this delightful book is about his encounter with the witch and if they are actually as bad as his grandma has made them out to be.

 Eight-year-old George is bullied and bossed by his grandmother.
 Tired of her tantrums, he thinks of punishing her by replacing her medicine.
 He decides to make an unusual medicine from various ingredients that create miracles.
 George’s parents and the grandmother are taken aback by the results of the magical mixture.